Join us for our exclusive Community Session at SIBOS

 We are sorry, the form submission failed.
 Please try again.

 Backed by a solid banking background, Christophe Vergne has played a critical role in building Capgemini’s global payments transformation capability, enabling major institutions transform and consolidate their leadership across all market segments and services.
 For the past decade Christophe has been the co-author of the World Payments Report, contributing to making it the most successful publication on payments transformation.

-Head of Engagement
+Head of Transaction Banking Solutions

 Brian Caplen is Editor of The Banker, one of the world’s leading financial journals, and part of the Financial Times Group.
 He regularly appears on the BBC, CNN, CNBC and Al Jazeera to comment on international banking, economic and financial issues.
 He frequently moderates panels on financial topics.